twcamper/sicp-kindle/README.md

      # to see the available tasks
      $ rake -T

+     # if you just want to see what the XML looks like,
+     # generate it like this:
+     $ rake artifacts/toc.ncx artifacts/sicp.opf
 </pre>

 When you build, You'll see this for a few minutes: